shahdivax/QuizWiz/README.md

 # QuizWiz

-**(This project is deprecated as of now, as Llamaindex has stopped supporting the Gemini API via Google Studio)**

 QuizWiz is an advanced, AI-powered chatbot creation platform that enables users to build, deploy, and interact with custom chatbots.
 Leveraging cutting-edge natural language processing technologies, QuizWiz offers a user-friendly interface for creating intelligent conversational agents tailored to specific domains or purposes.

 ## Table of Contents